 device READ

-, org.liveresponse.session CREATE, READ, UPDATE, DELETE
+,org.liveresponse.session CREATE, READ, UPDATE, DELETE

-Get the vulnerabilities (CVEs) and their risks/exploitability identified for a given endpoint
+Get the vulnerabilities (CVEs) and their risks/exploitability identified for a given endpoint.

 vulnerabilityAssessment.data READ

-Given a vulnerability (CVE) identify which endpoints are vulnerable
+Given a vulnerability (CVE) identify which endpoints are vulnerable.

 vulnerabilityAssessment.data READ

-Identify if a specific registry key has been set
+Identify if a specific registry key has been set.

 device READ

-, org.liveresponse.session CREATE, READ, UPDATE, DELETE
+,org.liveresponse.session CREATE, READ, UPDATE, DELETE

-Get information about an external usb device (such as which endpoints it’s been seen on) by vendor, product, and/or serial number
+Get information about an external usb device (such as which endpoints it’s been seen on) by vendor, product, and/or serial number.

 external-device.manage READ

-Get a snapshot of a running process before killing it to identify IT issues or analyze malware
+Get a snapshot of a running process before killing it to identify IT issues or analyze malware.

 device READ

-, org.liveresponse.session CREATE, READ, UPDATE, DELETE
+,org.liveresponse.session CREATE, READ, UPDATE, DELETE

-Kill a malicious process if it’s still running
+Kill a malicious process if it’s still running.

 device READ

-, org.liveresponse.session CREATE, READ, UPDATE, DELETE
+,org.liveresponse.session CREATE, READ, UPDATE, DELETE

-, org.liveresponse.process READ, DELETE
+,org.liveresponse.process READ, DELETE

-Delete a malicious file on an endpoint
+Delete a malicious file on an endpoint.

 device READ

-, org.liveresponse.session CREATE, READ, UPDATE, DELETE
+,org.liveresponse.session CREATE, READ, UPDATE, DELETE

-, org.liveresponse.file READ, DELETE
+,org.liveresponse.file READ, DELETE

-When the endpoint is suspected to be compromised, isolate it so that the only network communication allowed is with Carbon Black Cloud
+When the endpoint is suspected to be compromised, isolate it so that the only network communication allowed is with Carbon Black Cloud.

 device.quaratine EXECUTE

-Ensure a malicious process cannot be executed again across your environment
+Ensure a malicious process cannot be executed again across your environment.

 org.reputations CREATE

 Move the endpoint to a more restrictive policy (e.g. one that does not allow powershell or any unknown processes to execute).
-Move the asset to a policy that has LiveResponse enabled, required for LiveResponse actions.

 device.policy UPDATE